 Trucks are great to have around – at least until your buddy needs help moving.
 Seriously though, there’s a lot you can do with a cheap truck, like a Chevy S-10.
 You can haul car parts, tailgate at a ball game.
 And if you score a four-wheel drive model, you can venture off-road.
 The second generation S-10 has what you need to get the job done, including an optional 4.3L V6 engine and available four-wheel drive.

-The 1990s and early 2000s are prime real estate for cheap cars.
+The 1990s and early 2000s are prime real estate for the best cars under $1000.
 These rides aren’t new enough to be completely reliable and they’re not old enough to be classics.
 If you’re looking for basic transportation – or vehicle for the 24 Hours of Lemons – hop on Craigslist and see what you can find.
+From New York to Los Angeles, there are plenty of bargains out there waiting to be snapped up.